ignasiusharvey/text_clustering/README.md

-# text_clustering
+Text Clustering Implementation

-Implement text clustering using fastText word embedding and k-means algorithm
+Implementation of text clustering using fastText word embedding and k-means algorithm in a Jupyter Notebook form.